kieranActicheck/Python-Base-Band-Simulator/README.md

 ### FILE: httpSimulatorDevKE.py
 My altered version of Bill's code.

+The Python script is designed to simulate HTTP communication with a server endpoint.
+For testing purposes, I have been using my modified version of the Python script with this https://github.com/kieranActicheck/ActicheckDemo BandPayloadProcessor web API server.

 Here are some differences in the altered version of the code: